 Years ago, in another January that, SHOCKER, just like this one included sales on workout gear and resolutions to limit screen time and detailed articles about the best paper planners, I asked this question on Facebook:

 “Do you think people change?
 As a Christian I’m supposed to say yes, but if I’m honest the answer is no.”

 Nothing in particular prompted this question; it just bubbled up from reflections on the general drama and dysfunctions that surround us all.

 The responses from others were interesting.
 They generally fell into three categories:

 1. I disagree completely–I’ve experienced life change and I wouldn’t be able to go on in ministry or in life if change wasn’t possible.

 2. I agree completely–people don’t change and part of maturity is accepting that as the human condition.

 3. People can change their behavior but not their hard-wired personality, and then only if they’re really motivated.

-After thinking about it more, I tend to agree with #3.
+After thinking about it more, I leaned toward #3.
 Of course people change; we can all tell at least a few stories.
-As one person wrote, “If we truly don’t believe people can change, then we are denying the Gospel.”
+As one person wrote, “If we truly don’t believe people can change, then we are denying the gospel.”
 Or as another said, “We’re saved not just for heaven but to BECOME here and now.
-We’re not just supposed to ‘change the world.’
-We’re supposed to cooperate with our Father and be changed ourselves.”
+We’re supposed to cooperate with God and let him change us.”